HIPAA Compliance Statement

 Our service architecture is designed so that Protected Health Information remains within a controlled, HIPAA-eligible infrastructure boundary at all times:

-- Data de-identification at the boundary — when patient data is passed to external AI or communication services, it is de-identified using hashing (HMAC-SHA256) or tokenization before leaving the GCP environment.
+- Data de-identification at the boundary — when patient data is passed to external AI or communication services, it is de-identified using hashing (HMAC-SHA256) or tokenization before leaving the covered environment.
 PHI in its raw form does not cross into non-BAA-covered services.

 3. Business Associate Agreements — Subcontractor Register

-| Vendor | Role | BAA Status |
+| Category | Role | BAA Status |

 |---|---|---|

-| Google Cloud Platform | Data warehouse, compute, storage (CIM) | BAA in place |
+| HIPAA-eligible cloud provider | Data warehouse, compute, storage (CIM) | BAA in place |

-| GoHighLevel (GHL) | CRM, automation, communication workflows | BAA in place |
+| CRM and workflow platform | CRM, automation, communication workflows | BAA in place |

-| Twilio | SMS delivery | BAA available on eligible plans |
+| SMS gateway | SMS delivery | BAA in place |

-| Postmark | Transactional email delivery | BAA included |
+| Transactional email provider | Transactional email delivery | BAA in place |

-| Anthropic (Claude API) | AI analytics agent (de-identified data only) | Zero-PHI architecture — BAA not required |
+| AI analytics provider | AI analytics agent (de-identified data only) | Zero-PHI architecture — BAA not required |

 4. Minimum Necessary Standard